6 Signs You Should Find a New Primary Care Doctor

 Perhaps they’re a family practice doc and you think an internal medicine approach would be better for your care.
 We always encourage patients to keep an open mind about this – there are highly qualified physicians in both family practice and internal medicine – but it’s up to each individual patient what works best for you.

 The key is that you get the kind of care that you feel comfortable with, that you trust, and that you expect.
 A match is a match.
 If you and your current doctor aren’t quite a match, it’s probably time to find someone who is.

 3. You see your doctor regularly, but you don’t have a good relationship.

 This is something we hear about a lot.
-Patients have seen the same primary care doctor for years, but they just don’t feel like they have a good relationship with them.
-Some say it feels like the first time they see them every visit.
+Maybe you have seen the same primary care doctor for years, but you just don’t feel like you have a good relationship with them.
+You might say it feels like the first time you see them every visit.

 This is not necessarily the doctor’s fault.
 It’s most likely due to the traditional primary care model, which makes it almost impossible for a doctor to maintain relationships with a panel of 3,000-4,000 patients.
 They just don’t have the time.